 When you use a screen reader in Chrome, you can get descriptions of unlabeled images, for example, images that don’t have alt text.

 Images are sent to Google to create the descriptions.
-If Google cannot describe an image, the screen reader will say “No description available.”
+If Google can't describe an image, the screen reader says “No description available.”

 Important: Image descriptions are available in English, French, German, Hindi, Italian, and Spanish.

 Turn Image Descriptions on or off